Back to Blog

 A Common Path

-Many successful contractors follow a progression: they start with QBO + a compliance add-on for their first few cost-type contracts, build revenue and operational complexity, and evaluate whether to move to Unanet or Deltek when they reach 30–50 employees with a portfolio of active awards.
+Many successful contractors follow a progression: they start with QuickBooks Online + a compliance add-on for their first few cost-type contracts, build revenue and operational complexity, and evaluate whether to move to Unanet or Deltek when they reach 30–50 employees with a portfolio of active awards.
+The foundation in both cases is the same: an accounting system that satisfies the 14 SF-1408 criteria — whether you use Unanet or QuickBooks Online to do it.

 This isn't a compromise — it's a rational allocation of resources.
 You invest in compliance infrastructure proportional to your current needs, and upgrade when the business justifies it.